The popularity of billiards is ever-growing and it’s moving from the pool a billiards halls into the comfort of your own homes.

 It will depend on where you are from in the world.
 A useful place to start with is to check out AZBilliards forum section, I would just search “selling a pool table” or something similar into the search bar and cross your fingers.

-Hopefully this has given you an idea where to buy used pool tables in your area.
+Hopefully, this has given you an idea of where to buy used pool tables in your area.

 Remember to consider the room space needed for your pool table, you need to make sure you have enough room available for comfortable cueing.